velis74/DynamicForms/docs/reference/layout.md

 * field: A Field object, field name, or None for flat field grouping.
 * title: The title of the group.
 * sub_layout: A Layout object for custom layout within the group.
-* width_classes: CSS classes for controlling group width.
+* colspan: how many columns does this group span in the layout.
 * footer: Optional footer text for the group.

 Groups can be used in two main ways: